-Use Mindful Gray on an exterior.
+Use Mindful Gray on the exterior.

 Since paint colors always look lighter on the exterior of a home, using a mid-tone gray is a great option.
 It will give the effect of lighter gray paint color, without appearing too light.

-In the picture above, The body of the home is SW 7016 Mindful Gray, the shutters are SW 7048 Urbane Bronze and the trim is SW 7042 Shoji White.
+In the picture above, The body of the home is SW 7016 Mindful Gray, the shutters are SW 7048 Urbane Bronze, and the trim is SW 7042 Shoji White.

-Sherwin WIlliams Mindful on furniture
+Sherwin Williams Mindful on furniture

 If you are not aware, I love to restore and refinish furniture, and that includes painting it as well.
 I have used Mindful Gray a handful of times on some of the furniture I have painted.
 The most recent project I used the color on was a dresser.

 I chose Mindful because it looked absolutely stunning against the stained wood drawers.